 Notes on Isolation

-Miguel Hilari, Sasha Kurmaz, Nida Mehboob, Ada Mukhina, Jennifer O‘Donnell, Lucie Sahner, Undine Sommer
+Miguel Hilari, Sasha Kurmaz, Nida Mehboob, Ada Mukhina, Jennifer O‘Donnell, Lucie Sahner, Aled Smith, Undine Sommer

 “The lockdown stranded me in Mexico, where I am editing a film.
 In Bolivia, the government militarized the country and made erratic decisions.
 Seasonal workers who lost their jobs in Chile walked back through the Andes for several days but were denied entry at the border.
 On the other hand, richer Bolivians who where also returning from Chile rented a plane and were allowed to enter without security measures.